apache/fury-site/versioned_docs/version-1.7.0/json/scala.md

 or mutate constructor `val` fields.
 Defaults in later parameter lists receive the preceding constructor arguments exactly as Scala defines them.
 A missing parameter without a default is an error.
 Mutable body properties are applied after construction.

+A case class may be declared at the top level, or inside an `object` at any nesting depth, as long as every enclosing scope is itself an `object`.
+A case class enclosed by a `class`, a trait, or a method is rejected for both reading and writing, because Fory cannot reach the enclosing instance or the companion it needs to rebuild the value.

 Fory JSON annotations can be placed directly on Scala constructor properties: